khushitalesra/SpeechEmotionRecognition_DSML_Project/README.md

-# SpeechEmotionRecognition_DSML_Project

-Speech Emotion Recognition Project
+# Speech Emotion Recognition Project

-we have proposed a model to recognize emotion from speech which is in Hindi.
+We have proposed a model to recognize emotion from speech which is in Hindi.
 The database for the speech emotion recognition system is the IIT (Kharagpur) Simulated Emotion Hindi Speech Corpus (IITKGP-SEHSC).
 Our approach uses